Springfield, Massachusetts: Architecture

 Forest Park (and Forest Park Heights), surrounding by the 735 acre Forest Park, is a New England Garden District featuring more than 600 Victorian Painted Ladies.
 The McKnight National Historic District, America's first planned residential neighborhood, (1881), features more than 900 Victorian Painted Ladies, many of which have been rehabilitated by Springfield's growing LGBT community.
 The Old Hill, Upper Hill, and Bay neighborhoods also feature this type of architecture.

 Maple High, which is architecturally (and geographically) distinct from, but often included with Springfield's economically depressed Six Corners neighborhood, was Springfield's first "Gold Coast".
-Many mansions from the early 19th century and later gilded age stand atop a bluff on Maple Street, overlooking the Connecticut River.
+Many mansions from the early 19th century and later Gilded Age stand atop a bluff on Maple Street, overlooking the Connecticut River.
 The Ridgewood Historic district on Ridgewood and Mulberry Streets also feature historic mansions from the 19th and early 20th centuries.

 Springfield—like many mid-size Northeastern cities, e.g., Hartford, Albany, and New Haven—from the 1950s to the 1970s, razed a significant number of historic commercial buildings in the name of urban renewal.
 In 1961, this included Unity Church, the first building designed by the young Henry Hobson Richardson.
 Springfield's Metro Center remains more aesthetically cohesive than many its peer cities; however, as elsewhere, the city currently features a patchwork of parking lots and grand old buildings.
 Current efforts are underway to improve the cohesion of Springfield's Metro Center, including the completed Main Street and State Street Corridor improvement projects, the upcoming $70 million renovation to Springfield's 1926 Union Station and the renovation of the Epiphany Tower on State Street into a new hotel.
 New constructions include the architecturally award-winning, $57 million Moshe Safdie-designed Federal Building on State Street.

 Public library

 Efforts to establish a public library began in the 1850s.
 In fiscal year 2008, the city of Springfield spent 1.13% ($5,321,151) of its budget on its public library—approximately $35 per person, per year ($46.12 adjusted for inflation to 2022).
 In fiscal year 2009, Springfield spent about 1% ($5,077,158) of its budget on the library—approximately $32 per person, per year ($42.32 adjusted for inflation to 2022).
 Springfield has Massachusetts' 2nd largest library circulation, behind Boston.

-As of 2012, the public library purchases access for its patrons to databases owned by the following companies: